 But, interesting as the surroundings may be, it’s the food that sets The Woodford apart.
-With catering by Harold Lynch and Beth Haughton of the Club Brasserie it should be no surprise to find that, while casual, a meal here is a treat.
+In May 2016 the kitchens at The Woodford were taken over by Pat Kiely and his kitchen team from Cork city's premier fine dining restaurant, Les Gourmandises - so it should be no surprise to find that, while casual, a meal here is a treat.

 Although it’s casual dining, it’s wise to book ahead if you plan to eat here, or you may have to wait for a table.